Ronnit44/PathFinder-Visualizer/README.md

 # 🧭 PathFinder Visualizer

 A React-based interactive pathfinding algorithm visualizer.
-Through a  visually appealing grid-based interface, see how several pathfinding algorithms, such as Dijkstra's, A*, and BFS, operate in real-time.
+Through a  visually appealing grid-based interface, see how several pathfinding algorithms, such as Dijkstra's, A*, DFS and BFS, operate in real-time.

 ## 📦 Features